fpvandoorn/hanabi-scratchpad/characters.md

   * Example 3: Cathy is Slow-witted.
 Donald has a called y1, and Alice clues y to Donald, touching yellow 4.
 This time Cathy has y2 in slot 1, which this clue gets, and gets y3 from Emily's slot 1, since Cathy didn't have a chance to play the y3 yet.
   * Example 4: Cathy is Slow-witted.
 Alice clues y to Bob, touching y4.
 Donald has y2 y1 y3 r5.
 Donald will play y1, then y2, then y3 into this clue.
   * Example 5: Cathy is Slow-witted.
 Alice clues the r2 in Donald's hand, finessing Cathy's slot 1.
 Bob clues the b2 in Alice's hand.
 Since Cathy is already blind-playing, and could not respond to the blue clue yet, Donald plays b1 from slot 1.
+* If the Slow-witted cannot possibly respond to a reverse finesse (e.g. all cards in their hand are clued), then the finesse always calls slot 1.
+  * Example 6: Cathy is Slow-witted.
+Alice clues 3 to Cathy, touching all cards in Cathy's hand.
+Donald plays b1 from slot 1, Emily plays b2 from slot 1, Cathy plays b3 from chop.
+  * Example 7: Cathy is Slow-witted, and r2 is played.
+Alice clues 3 to Cathy, touching all cards in Cathy's hand.
+Cathy knows nothing beyond this.
+Since Cathy can immediately play the chop 3 as r3 if Cathy doesn't see finessable cards, the finesse calls b1 from Donald's slot 2 and b2 from Emily's slot 2.

 <!-- ### Spiteful -->